Teaching Professor Promotion Procedures, Department of Chemistry

 In addition, the candidate should meet one or more of the following teaching expectations for promotion to the rank of associate teaching professor:

-• Participation in broader teaching innovations (e.g., participation in CTE activities, developing curriculum designed with goals and initiatives centered on Diversity Equity, Inclusion, and Belonging (DEIB))
+- Participation in broader teaching innovations (e.g., participation in CTE activities, developing curriculum designed with the goal of broadening the participation of all students in chemistry.

 Under the University standards for promotion to the rank of full teaching professor, the record must demonstrate continued effectiveness and growth as a teacher.
 This should be reflected in mastery of the subject matter, strong classroom teaching skills, an ongoing commitment to student learning, and active involvement in providing advice and support for students outside the classroom.